sdv-dev/RDT/README.md

 data = get_demo()
 ```

-This will return a `pandas.DataFrame` with 5 rows and 5 columns, one of each data type supported:
+This will return a `pandas.DataFrame` with 5 rows and 5 columns, one of each sdtype supported:

 ```
   last_login email_optin credit_card  age  dollars_spent